RichardCharman/Thermostat/README.md

     Power saving mode is on by default
     You can reset the temperature to 20 by hitting the reset button The thermostat should colour the display based on energy usage - < 18 is green, < 25 is yellow, otherwise red

+Thermostat also includes an Open Weather API, which allows the user to input a location (town or city name) and returns the temperature and current weather conditions.